Different Types of Domestic and Wild Parrots

 Phoric Parrot (Micropsitta pusio)

 This species belongs to the superfamily Psittacoidea (family Psittaculidae and subfamily Psittaculinae).
-At 3.1-4.3 inches (8 to 11 cm) in length, They are the smallest species of parrot that exists.
-It is a very little studied species, but we know that they are Native to New Guinea.
-They inhabit humid forest areas and forms small groups of about six individuals.
+At 3.1-4.3 inches (8 to 11 cm) in length, they are the smallest species of parrot that exists.
+It is a very little-studied species, but we know that they are native to New Guinea.
+They inhabit humid forest areas and form small groups of about six individuals.

 Dwarf catita (Forpus xanthopterygius)